quteron/algorithmify/algorithms/sorting/comparison-sort/insertion-sort/README.md

 ## Insertion Sort
 Today we are going to look at yet another elementary sorting algorithm - [Insertion Sort][].
 This is typically the third [sorting algorithm][overview] to study in computer science, after [Bubble Sort][bubble-sort] and [Selection Sort][selection-sort].
-It's again an [in-place][] [comparison sort][] algorithm that is not actually efficient for large data sets but at some circumstances can perform better than previously discussed two algorithms.
+Everyone who likes play bridge is familiar with it.
+This algorithm is again an [in-place][] [comparison sort][] algorithm that is not actually efficient for large data sets but at some circumstances can perform better than previously discussed two algorithms.

 So let's get started!